riceissa/breathing/doc.md

 You can even just buy a mechanical counter and count the number of mouth breaths you take in a day.
 As of this writing, they are sold on Amazon for like \$6.

+First stage: If get urge to mouth breathe, stop everything, sit quietly, relax, and breathe through nose.
+If urge builds up too strongly, take mouth breath and write down the time.

+After a week and urge to take mouth breath is no more frequent than $2$--$3$ times per day, second stage: If get urge to breathe in such a way as to clear air hunger (breathe more forcefully, trying to get the air in deeper, etc.), then drop everything and just sit with the air hunger and relax.
+If air hunger too strong, then, _with the nose_ clear the air hunger, then write down the time.

+Stage three: equivalent to main practice/Buteyko-style reduced breathing.

 ## Intermittent exercise: count how many times you blow your nose per day

 # Posture